BassemAdlere/react-devops-app/README.md

 Make sure you are about to install from the Docker repo instead of the default Ubuntu repo:

 `apt-cache policy docker-ce`

+## Build and Run your Docker images

+1- We are starting from the base image node:alpine.
+2- Set the working directory as /app/
+3- copy the package.json to install all the dependencies 4- We need to install all the dependencies
+5- Exposing the port 3000
+6- Finally, we run the command npm start

+### Build Docker:

+`docker build -t react . `

+### Run Docker:

+`docker run -d --restart=always -p 3000:3000 react `